japila-books/spark-sql-internals/docs/spark-sql-QueryExecution.md

 After you have executed `toRdd` (directly or not), you basically "leave" Spark SQL's Dataset world and "enter" Spark Core's RDD space.
 ====

-`toRdd` triggers a structured query execution (i.e. physical planning, but not execution of the plan) using link:spark-sql-SparkPlan.adoc#execute[SparkPlan.execute] that recursively triggers execution of every child physical operator in the physical plan tree.
+`toRdd` triggers a structured query execution (i.e. physical planning, but not execution of the plan) using link:SparkPlan.md#execute[SparkPlan.execute] that recursively triggers execution of every child physical operator in the physical plan tree.

 NOTE: You can use link:spark-sql-SparkSession.adoc#internalCreateDataFrame[SparkSession.internalCreateDataFrame] to apply a link:spark-sql-StructType.adoc[schema] to an `RDD[InternalRow]`.